dvTudor/DavaX_projects/Python/LLM integration/README.md

 # Smart Librarian – RAG + Tool Completion

 An AI-powered book recommendation system that combines OpenAI GPT models with Retrieval-Augmented Generation (RAG) using ChromaDB.
-The chatbot recommends books based on user interests (themes, keywords, or questions) and enriches the recommendation with a detailed summary retrieved through a custom tool.
+The chatbot recommends books based on user interests (themes, keywords, or questions) and elaborates on the recommendation with a detailed summary retrieved through a custom tool.

 ---